vormplus/Processing2-CreativeProgrammingCookbook/Chapter 11/README.md

 - Recipe 6: Installing the Processing tool template
 - Recipe 7: Writing Processing tools
 - Recipe 8: Using Processing with IntelliJ IDEA

+## Note

+Chapter 11 explores how you can use Processing with editors like Eclipse and IntelliJ IDEA.
+You'll also learn how to get started writing libraries and tools for Processing.
+There is no specific code for this chapter.